gyorilab/indra_cogex/README.md

 ```

 ## Funding
-The development of this project is funded under the DARPA Young Faculty Award
+The development of this project is funded under the DARPA ASKEM/ARPA-H BDF programs (HR00112220036) and previously the DARPA Young Faculty Award
-(ARO grant W911NF2010255).
+(W911NF2010255).